This post may contain affiliate links. We may receive a comission from purchases made through these links

 How to Apply

-To apply for the Uolo Project, this one must be available in the offer that Appen makes to the agent.
-In some cases, and depending on the workload, the Appen recruitment team sends emails to the agent inviting him/her for applying for the project.
+To apply for the Uolo Project, it must be available in the All Projects dashboard of Appen Connect.
+In some cases, the Appen recruitment team will send emails to the agents inviting them to apply for the project.

-One of the requirements to participate in Uolo project is to have an active Facebook account with at least 25 friends.
+One of the requirements to participate in Uolo is to have an active Facebook account with at least 25 friends.
+To increase your chances of being successful, make sure to read our 7-step guide on how to work from home with Appen.

 Uolo Project Pay